kota7/quick-jupyterhub/README.md

 ## Make data persistent

-### Users notebooks and files
+### User notebooks and files

 The containers are ephemerial in a sense that files created during the container processes are discarded when the container is destroyed.
-Such files include users' notebooks and related files.
+Such files include users' notebooks and related files, which we don't want to lose.
 In order to keep these files persistent, we can use the [docker's volume feature](https://docs.docker.com/storage/volumes/).
 This is why we have `-v` option in the `docker run` command above.